HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/configure_dam_indexing.md

         damContentSourceId: ""
 ```

-You can create the `damContentSourceId` by using the `POST` `/contentsources` endpoint from the OpenSearch middleware service:
+You can create the `damContentSourceId` by using the `POST` `/dx/api/search/v2/contentsources` endpoint from the OpenSearch REST API:

 ```json
 {